rayshobby/opensprinkler/OpenSprinkler Controller/software/compiled/hardware v1.1/README.txt

 - Plug in the ISP programmer connector.
 Make sure the red strip on the ribbon cable matches the white stripe on the PCB.

 - To flash, use  command (if you have USBtiny programmer):
-: avrdude -c usbtiny -p m328p -F -U flash:w:xxxxx.hex
+: avrdude -c usbtiny -p m328p -F -U flash:w:xxx.hex

+where xxx.hex is the name of the firmware file you want to upload.

 or (if you have USBasp programmer)

-: avrdude -c usbasp -p m328p -F -U flash:w:xxxxx.hex
+: avrdude -c usbasp -p m328p -F -U flash:w:xxx.hex

+where xxx.hex is the name of the firmware file you want to upload.